 So, to avoid the added stress of having a large bridal party, try to keep the size of your bridal party to around six people or less.

-And in the event that anyone who was left out has their feelings hurt, explain to them your situation and find other ways to include them in your wedding.
+In the event that anyone who was left out has their feelings hurt, explain to them your situation.
+You can always find other ways to include them in your wedding.

 When planning a big-budget wedding, there’s a good chance you are not paying for everything yourself.
 Most couples in this position often have help from family members who are contributing financially to their wedding.

 In these types of situations, though, there can be a conflict if the family members are not happy with certain decisions.
 For instance, maybe they’d rather a band over a DJ or a traditional wedding dinner instead of a trendy food truck.
 For this reason, it’s important to sit down early on in the planning process with any parties that will be contributing financially to the wedding and establish who is in charge of paying for what.
 This way, the family members will know exactly where their money is going and can offer up feedback when appropriate.

 You’re already planning the wedding of your dreams, so make sure you have the perfect dress to go with it.
 When spending so much money on various elements of your wedding, it’s important to prioritize yourself as well.
 It is your day, after all.
 So, don’t feel guilty about splurging on a gown that is truly spectacular and makes you look and feel like your most beautiful self.

 Whether it’s a princess-worthy tulle and lace ballgown, or a tight fitted dress with stunning intricate beadwork (or both!), look for a gown that fits with your venue and the tone of your wedding.
 Also lining up with your vision for how you want to look on your wedding day.

 Besides having a photographer and videographer on hand to capture your big day, consider paying a bit extra for a photo booth and some props.

 Photobooths are always a big hit for guests!
 It allows them to show off their goofy side and create their own memories of your wedding.